top of page

 CONTROL

-Note: clients who are at, or near, retirement often cannot afford significant capital impairment when drawing significant funds from their portfolios, nor can they afford to give up much return, due to increasing life expectancies.
+Note: clients who are at, or near, retirement often cannot afford significant capital impairment when drawing from their portfolios, nor can they afford to give up much return, due to increasing life expectancies.
 Increasing the volatility in a portfolio by 5-10% can have a disastrous impact on the portfolio’s ability to fund ongoing expenses in retirement.
-Dividend-paying equities have consistently had annual volatility in the 10% range, while indexed and momentum strategies are 5-10% higher on average.
-As a portfolio’s volatility increases and the annual income level decreases, the chance of the portfolio running out of money increases significantly.
+Dividend-paying equities have consistently recorded annual volatility in the 10% range, while indexed and momentum strategies are higher on average.
+As a portfolio’s volatility increases and the annual income level decreases, the chance of the portfolio running out of money increases dramatically.
 Relative to a quality dividend portfolio, an indexed strategy roughly doubles a client’s chances of running out of money in retirement and a momentum-based strategy roughly quadruples the chances of running out of money, even with conservative return and annual drawdown assumptions.

 CANADA

 Note: when examining only the bust periods (periods with extended negative returns), the US market exhibits significantly more instances of long-term negative returns than the Canadian market.
 In fact, on a rolling 5-year basis over the last 5 decades, the US market has been NEGATIVE when measured in $CAD more than 17% of the time, while the Canadian market has only registered a NEGATIVE return in less than 3% of the 5-year periods.
-Extended periods of acute NEGATIVE returns significantly impair a portfolio’s ability to fund an ongoing liability stream, even if the overall return ends up being comparable for a client’s full time horizon.
+Extended periods of acute NEGATIVE returns significantly impair a portfolio’s ability to fund an ongoing spending need, even if the overall return ends up being comparable for a client’s full time horizon.